AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 #### Performance improvements (6.5.7.0) {#performance-improvements-forms}

-[!DNL Experience Manager] 6.5 service pack 7 Forms improves the performance for:
+[!DNL Experience Manager] 6.5 Service Pack 7 Forms improves the performance for:

 * Validating the field values on the server when you submit an adaptive form.